AdobeDocs/workfront.en/help/classic/manage-work/issues/issue-information/use-optask-instead-of-issue.md

 product-area: projects
 navigation-topic: issue-information
 title: Use "opTask" and "issue" when referencing issues
 description: The name of an issue appears as opTask in the Adobe Workfront database.
-Although there are times when you need to use the issue field name for issues, most of the time you must use the opTask field name instead of issue when referencing issues.
+Although there are times when you need to use the issue field name to refer to issues, most of the time you must use the opTask field name instead of issue when referencing issues.
 ---

 # Use "opTask" and "issue" when referencing issues

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 The name of an issue appears as